Tutorial: Review your individual Azure subscription bill

 Screenshot showing the invoice details selection.

-Next, in the date range list, select a time period for you invoice.
+Next, in the date range list, select a time period for your invoice.
 Add a filter for invoice number and then select the InvoiceNumber that matches the one on your invoice.
 Cost analysis shows cost details for your invoiced items.

 Screenshot showing invoiced cost details in cost analysis.